Amarisoft

 When you have explicit errors or warnings about sdr cards.
 Some example of this kind of errors are as follows : ( NOTE : The full set of error/warning list is much longer than this, but I just tried to put some of the errors that most commonly happen.
 If you want to get the full list of error/warning, check out this file)

-In most cases when you have these kinds of error, you are not allowed to proceed any further.
-So the first step is to find the root cause of the error / warning and remove the error / warning.
+In most cases, when you see this kind of SDR-related error or warning, the system cannot proceed normally.
+So the first step is not to debug the UE behavior or higher-layer protocol, but to find the root cause of the SDR error or warning and remove it first.

 Check Up #2 : Check SDR Status with sdr_util